Approximate Bacon-Shor Code and Holography: Approximate Hybrid code and Gravity

 Note that the connected 2 point function is precisely the two-point function in our example, because one-point functions of $X^{\otimes 2}$ vanish for this tensor network.
 We can see this because the expectation value of $\langle X^{\otimes 2}\rangle$ on either an SBST top tensor or an imperfect top tensor is zero.
 Indeed they correspond to evaluating $\Tr[X^{\otimes 2}]$ according to the pushing rule.
 Equivalently, we can prove it by contracting the approximate tensors term by term in Figure \ref{fig:abst_powerlaw}.
 We see that each contraction corresponds to the inner product between a logical state and a single error state, which are orthogonal.
 Similarly, if the top tensor is a hexagon, a single $X$ expectation value contains terms that are the perfect tensor expectation value of weight 1 or weight 3 transversal $X$ operators.
 Because of the code property, this expectation value must be zero.

 Each tensor is isotropic in this skewed tensor network construction, which respects the discrete symmetries of the hyperbolic space, similar to \cite{Evenbly2017}.
 Unlike MERA \cite{Vidal2008}, it does not assume a special direction or a different top tensor.
 However, because we only make some (alternating) hexagons to be imperfect, certain correlators will still vanish; e.g. if the inserted operator is pushed across a perfect tensor.
+In this sense it is similar to \cite{Jahn2020}, but correlations are computed with actual weight two operators.
 Nevertheless, this simple example demonstrated that it is possible to construct a holographic tensor network that has power-law decaying correlations without bulk correlation using explicit approximate quantum error correction codes.
 Much of this observation remains to be explored and generalized, including whether it can be used as an efficient variational ansatz to reproduce the correct conformal spectrum by tuning the noise parameters $\alpha_i,\beta_i$.
 Some of us will discuss these topics in an upcoming work\cite{CaoPollackWang}.